-Adaptation, as a response to the temporal changes in an insect’s seasonal environmental (E.g., temperature and photoperiod), will be a function of selection pressures acting upon traits related to morphology, physiology, and behavior, including phenotypic plasticity in these traits (Lee 2002).
+Adaptation, as a response to the temporal changes in an insect’s seasonal environmental (i.e. temperature and photoperiod), will be a function of selection pressures acting upon traits related to morphology, physiology, and behavior, including phenotypic plasticity in these traits (Lee 2002).
 In temperate regions, temperatures in the fall and winter are increasing across all latitudes while photoperiod is remaining relatively constant.
 Many insects synchronize their life history with these temporal changes in their environment to maximize their growth when temperatures are suitable and resources are available, using photoperiod allows these insects to approximate those changes.
 As temperatures rise and northern latitudes begin to resemble adjacent southern latitudes, insects will begin to colonize more northern geography.
 However, as latitude increases away from the equator, photoperiod is reduced.
 Those insects who depend on photoperiod to make life important history decisions will need to adapt to the changing photoperiod as they begin to colonize more northern environments and they could do so through plasticity in the vary traits that link their life histories to changes in their environment.
 The pitcher plant mosquito, Wyeomii smithii, illustrative how increasing temperatures have permitted northern range expansion and how plasticity can function to maintain synchrony with a novel environment.
 Pitcher plant mosquitos spend their larval growing phase entirely in the leaves of a pitcher plant.
 As photoperiod decreases, these insects enter a state of programmed dormancy in preparation for lower temperatures and declining resources.
 Rising temperatures have allowed these mosquitos to colonize more northern latitudes and plasticity in their response to photoperiod have resolved to allow these mosquitos to fully utilize these more northern resources.
 Between the years 1972 and 1996, the critical photoperiod (that is the threshold day length required to induce photoperiod among 50% of a population) has reportedly decreased form 15.79 hours of day light to 15.19 hours.
 This decrease in the number of daylight hours required to induce this dormancy response correlates to an increase in this insects growing season by an average of 9 days (Bradshaw and Holzapfel 2001).
 While photoperiod remains a crucial proxy for annual resource availability, the genotype controlling when this dormancy programming is initiated is phenotypically plastic and this plasticity allows these mosquitos to respond to changes in the environment.

+Agricultural systems are currently under perennial pressure from a throng of phytophagous pests that damage crops and reduce yields and to manage these populations, growers utilize a combination of, cultural, biological, and chemical tools to minimize the effects of these pests.
+However, as temperatures increase and insect pests “win” the tools we currently use to manage these pests will be additionally stressed.
+An unlucky scenario would be that increased temperatures could distribute insect pests into new agricultural geography or those warmer temperatures would increase the phenology of these pests, producing more crop damaging generations annually.